solid-contrib/information/README.md

 To suggest a change to the Solid code, submit a pull request.

-Solid has a code of conduct which all community members must keep in mind when contributing to Solid.
-If you would like to report an issue around the code of conduct or have a concern about Solid governance, please contact the community manager or submit an issue using the github tag ‘code of conduct report’.
+Solid has a [code of conduct](code-of-conduct.md) which all community members must keep in mind when contributing to Solid.
+If you would like to report an issue around the code of conduct or have a concern about Solid governance, please contact the community manager or submit an issue.

 To make suggestions around governance, roles, plans, review process, themes to discuss at Solid Online or for the advisory board please